raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If, at any time during the life of the DSO session, the keepalive interval value (i.e., 15 seconds by default) elapses without any DNS messages being sent or received on a DSO session, the client MUST take action to keep the DSO session alive.
-To keep the DSO session alive the client MUST send a DSO Keepalive message (see {{keepalive}}).
+If, at any time during the life of the DSO session, the keepalive interval value (i.e., 15 seconds by default) elapses without any DNS messages being sent or received on a DSO session, the client MUST take action to keep the DSO session alive, by sending a DSO Keepalive message (see {{keepalive}}).
 A DSO Keepalive message exchange resets only the keepalive timer, not the inactivity timer.